top of page

 Worry plagues most adults.
 Taking risks is scary when you’re in constant fear of what others may think of you, but this pessimistic thinking can dwindle creativity and suppress that inner child of yours.

-But there are a few other reasons to the disconnection to your inner child, namely unresolved trauma—which advice on should be taken by professionals and not some writer.
+But there are a few other reasons to the disconnection to your inner child, namely unresolved trauma—which advice on should be taken by professionals.
 Don’t be afraid to reach out for help, there are resources for you out there!

 How to Reconnect to Our Inner Child